 This is a rather long stretch, about 8 miles, and can take quite a while at lower flows when its not moving fast.
 Putin below the Eggs takeout dam, for the full stretch.
-This dam is much safer than it used to be after it was reworked, which greatly reduced the dangeous hydraulic, but you will still want to stay away from the dam hydraulic.
+This dam is much safer than it used to be after it was reworked, which reduced the dangeous hydraulic, but you will still want to stay away from the dam hydraulic.

 Slide Two follows shortly thereafter.
-This is a much steeper slide, and is probably the crux of the run at 350cfs.
-Wood has accumulated on this drop on the right.
-Heads up boat scouting usually works, or go for a bike ride beforehand and check it out from the bike path.
-Very bumpy at 350, boat abuse really.
+This is a much steeper slide, and is probably the crux of the run.
+Wood has accumulated on this drop before, and a road scout or bank scout might we worthwhile.
 This drop is really fun once it pads out more.
 If you wanted to try out your kayak backpack, you could hike up the bike trail to these slides from the Riverdale disc golf course parking.

-The disc golf course parking is another possible putin, and there is a little front surf wave just upstream from this parking area.
+The disc golf course parking is another possible putin for a short run, and there is a little front surf wave just upstream from this parking area.
 Below the next bridge is a 3/4 riverwide tree that has fallen in on the right in 2014, with room on the left.
 That fallen tree marks the high point of an attainment section at lower flows.

 The Riverdale Wave, or the Riverdale drops (since the wave broke in 2011), is still a highlight of the run, with pushy ferries and swirlies below the first drop, in a pool that is nice and deep in most areas, very good for swirlly roll practice.
 The former wave can still be surfable at some flows in a fast boat, and a second wave sometimes forms.